-When selecting a digital piano for learning, several key features truly matter for a rewarding and effective experience.
-The most crucial aspects include weighted hammer action keys, a realistic sound engine, and robust connectivity options.
-Prioritizing these three elements will significantly impact your progress and enjoyment as you develop your piano skills.
+When selecting a digital piano for learning, the most crucial features include weighted hammer action keys, a realistic sound engine, and robust connectivity options.
+Prioritizing these three elements will significantly impact your progress and enjoyment as you develop your piano skills, ensuring a rewarding and effective experience from the outset.

 The Importance of Weighted Hammer Action Keys